techandsoftware/teletext/README.md

 ## G2 "Supplementary Sets"

 - At level 1.5, placed using enhancements.
 Not available for use on the base page.
 - 4 sets available.
-See the API docs for the list.
+See the API docs below for the list.
 - Use: `enhance().putG2()` writes enhancements.  `setDefaultG0Charset()` sets the G2 set corresponding with the selected G0 set. `setG2Charset()` sets the G2 set independently of the G0 set.

 ## G3 "Smooth Mosaics and Line Drawing Set"